tanteckfang/tp/docs/DeveloperGuide.md

 Step 1.
 The user launches the application for the first time.
 The current default theme will be a dark theme.

 Step 2.
-The user executes `theme LIGHT` to change the theme from dark to light.
+The user executes `theme LIGHT` command to change the theme from dark to light.

 Step 2.
 When `LogicManager` is called upon to execute the command, it will pass it to an `AddressBookParser` object which will call `parseCommand()` which creates a parser `ThemeCommandParser` and uses it to parse the command.